15.ai: 2016–2020: Conception and development

-15.ai was conceived in 2016 as a research project in deep learning speech synthesis by a developer known as ' (at the age of 18) during their freshman year at MIT as part of its Undergraduate Research Opportunities Program.
+15.ai was conceived in 2016 as a research project in deep learning speech synthesis by a developer known as 15 (at the age of 18) during their freshman year at MIT as part of its Undergraduate Research Opportunities Program.
 15 was inspired by DeepMind's WaveNet paper, with development continuing through their studies as Google AI released Tacotron 2 the following year.
 By 2019, they had demonstrated at MIT their ability to replicate WaveNet and Tacotron 2's results using 75% less training data than previously required.
-The name "15.ai" is a reference to the developer's statement that a voice can be cloned with as little as 15 seconds of data.
+By 2020, 15 had demonstrated the ability to clone a voice using 15 seconds of audio data.
+The name "15.ai" is a reference to 15's statement that a voice can be perfectly cloned with as little as 15 seconds of data.

 15 had originally planned to pursue a PhD based on their undergraduate research, but opted to work in the tech industry instead after their startup was accepted into the Y Combinator accelerator in 2019.
 After their departure in early 2020, 15 returned to their voice synthesis research and began implementing it as a web application.
 According to a post on X from 15, instead of using conventional voice datasets like LJSpeech that contained simple, monotone recordings, they sought out more challenging voice samples that could demonstrate the model's ability to handle complex speech patterns and emotional undertones.
 During this phase, 15 discovered the Pony Preservation Project, a collaborative project started by :/mlp/, the My Little Pony board on 4chan.
 Contributors of the project had manually trimmed, denoised, transcribed, and emotion-tagged thousands of voice lines from My Little Pony: Friendship Is Magic and had compiled them into a dataset that provided ideal training material for 15.ai.